berenger-eu/arm-sve-sort/README.md

 This 512bits version is a pure copy of the AVX512 sort (code: https://gitlab.inria.fr/bramas/avx-512-sort paper: http://thesai.org/Publications/ViewPaper?Volume=8&Issue=10&Code=IJACSA&SerialNo=44).

-The paper that describes the current ARM SVE sort is available as a preprint at: https://hal.inria.fr/hal-03227631
+The paper that describes the current ARM SVE sort is available as a preprint at: https://hal.inria.fr/hal-03227631 It has been accepted at PeerJ CS and will appear soon.

 # What if you do not have SVE but would like to test the code